housecurve/housecurve.github.io/TUNING.md

 ### Tuning overview
 The process for tuning an audio system will generally involve the tasks described below:

-[Select reference curve](#select-reference-curve).
-The reference curve defines how the audio system will sound.
+[Target curve](#target-curve).
+The target curve defines how the audio system will sound.
 The choice of curve is subject to personal taste.

 [Apply equalization](#apply-equalization).
-Equalization means adjusting the volume level at different frequencies to match the reference curve.
+Equalization means adjusting the volume level at different frequencies to match the target curve.

 For audio systems with separately adjustable speakers, such as a 2.1 system (main speakers and a subwoofer), the following steps should be performed **before equalization**: